' Chesebro Wines - About

 About

-Mark’s winemaking career took a long and somewhat circuitous path.
+Mark Chesebro’s winemaking career took a long and somewhat circuitous path.
 He began making beer at home with the help of his oldest brother and father at the age of twelve, and it became a hobby ever since.
-His mother was half Belgian, so the family always had beer or wine on the table, and his early affinity for the companionship of food and wine has significantly impacted his winemaking philosophy.
+His mother was half Belgian, so the family always had beer or wine on the table.
+This early affinity for the companionship of food and wine has significantly impacted his winemaking philosophy.

 After studying chemistry and biology at UC Riverside and UC Santa Cruz, Mark took some time out from his academic studies to work in construction.
 At the age of 25, he went back to school at UC Davis to study enology and viticulture, working seasonally during harvest for a number of years thereafter.
-In 1990, inspired by the “live off the land” suggestion of some Europeans he met while at Davis, he and his family moved to their present ranch in Carmel Valley to start an artisan goat and sheep cheese dairy.
-After discovering that running a dairy and cheesemaking operation was like having harvest all year, if not every day, he decided to return to winemaking.
+In 1990, inspired by the “live off the land” suggestion of some Europeans he met while at Davis, Mark and his family moved to a ranch in Carmel Valley (this ranch would later become the Chesebro estate vineyard and winery we know today) to start an artisan goat and sheep cheese dairy.
+After five years of running the dairy and cheesemaking operation, he decided to return to winemaking.

-Since Spring of 2021 Mark has had the pleaseure of working with his son Will as cowinemaker .
-Will grew up with winemaking at Bernardus and at Chesebro Wines.
-He has worked harvest jobs at Hobo Wines and Thomas Fogarty.
-He also ran the laboratory at J Lohr Winery's white wine facility.
+Since Spring of 2021 Mark has had the pleasure of working with his son Will Chesebro as co-winemaker.
+Will grew up with winemaking, both at Bernardus and at Chesebro Wines.
+He has worked harvest internships at Hobo Wines and Thomas Fogarty, in addition to running the laboratory at J Lohr Winery's white wine facility in Greenfield.

-Together they are currently launching their Cedar Lane Vineyard label featurng wines from the estate vineyard of that name in the Arroyo Seco AVA.
-These wines were previously bottled under the Chesebro label but they wanted to highlight the source vineyard and have the Chesebro label focus on wines from the Carmel Valley AVA.
+Together Mark and Will are currently launching their Cedar Lane Vineyard label featuring wines from the eponymously named estate vineyard in the Arroyo Seco AVA.
+These wines were previously bottled under the Chesebro label, but the idea now is to highlight this source vineyard itself and allow the Chesebro label to focus on wines from the Carmel Valley AVA.